ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 * Internal
 * MAJOR/MINOR BREAKING CHANGES

-All entries must be separated with `\n`, otherwise the lines will not be treated separately.
+All entries must be separated with `\n` (a blank line), otherwise the lines will not be treated separately.

 ### Examples of proper and improper message formatting